zjunlp/Mol-Instructions/README.md

 <h3 id="3-3"> 💡 3.3 FAQ</h3>

-- Question: What should I do if the model encounters � during decoding?
+- *Question:* What should I do if the model encounters � during decoding?

-  Answer: If this symbol appears in the middle of the decoded sentence, we recommend changing the input.
-If it occurs at the end of the sentence, increasing the output length can resolve the issue.
+  *Answer:* If this symbol emerges in the middle of the decoded sentence, we recommend changing the input.
+If it shows up at the end of the sentence, you can tackle this issue by extending the output length.

-- Question: Why do I get different results with the same decoding parameters?
+- *Question:* Why do I receive varied results despite using identical decoding parameters?

-  Answer: It is possible that you have enabled `do_sample=True`.
-It could also be due to the order of execution.
-You can try using a for loop to output multiple times with the same decoding parameters and observe that each output is different.
+  *Answer:* This might occur if you have enabled `do_sample=True`.
+Another factor could be the order in which tasks are executed.
+A useful approach would be to use a for loop to generate multiple outputs with the same decoding parameters, enabling you to note the variance in each output.

-- Question: Why is the extraction or answer quality not good?
+- *Question:* What could be the reason for subpar answer quality?

-  Answer: Please try changing the decoding parameters.
+  *Answer:* Modifying the decoding parameters could help in improving the quality of the extraction or the answer.